-Keep us posted on the front lines!
+Keep us posted on the front lines

 How are you dealing with the fake cart epidemic?
 Are you suspicious enough to go back to herb exclusively?
 Are you resolving to mix your own carts so you know for sure what’s in them?
-Are you too paranoid to smoke anything at all?
+And are you too paranoid to smoke anything at all?
 Are you going to say “YOLO” and keep taking your chances?

 Dispatch your memo from the trenches in the comments below or in our forum.

 So I got a couple carts from a friend, I heard they could be fake…Muha Meds..fire og..gods gift and Skywalker..is this true?

 people are buying these fake carts where they legally can and sending them to folks in states where it is not legal.
 Of the 5 brands ive seen recently, 3 of them were on the “top ten bad guys” list and 1 wasnt on the recent list but was certainly mentioned on the last one.
 And 1 of them MIGHT be legit.
 I’d have to verify the code.

 Some of these that have codes and seals aren’t trackable either.
 I’ve cut my losses and walked away from um all until the darkside of the cart community starts to behave itself.

 If this is a real problem in the legal states then imagine whats being sent to the places where its illegal.

 I am coming back to review more comments.